Greginkansas/-openhab-openhab1wiki/Actions.md

         null, "username", "password")
 end
 ```

+Do not use username/password in url like in this example `http://<username>:<password>@server/image.png`.

+http and https are the only protocols allowed.

 #### How to get the Bot authentication token and the chatId
 As described in the Telegram Bot API, this is the manual procedure needed in order to get the necessary information.